 How many times you commute to work each week may also be something insurers look at.
 A higher commuting frequency means you’re on the road more often.
 This might cause insurance providers to raise your rates.

-Your Car’s Overall Mileage Normally Isn’t a Factor
+Your Car’s Total Mileage Normally Isn’t a Factor

-You may be wondering whether or not your insurer factors in your car’s overall mileage.
+You may be wondering whether or not your mileage is affecting your rates.
 Luckily, most insurers don’t consider the number on your odometer.
 They’re more interested in how often your car is on the road at any given time.
-Your annual car mileage helps them know how often you’re on the road and how much of a risk you are to get into an accident.
+A report stating how many miles you drive each year helps them know how often you’re on the road and how much of a risk you are to get into an accident.

-But you should keep in mind that your insurer does consider your car’s age as a rate factor.
+But you should keep in mind that your vehicle’s age is also a rate factor.
 This isn’t necessarily a bad thing.
 Older cars usually cost less.
-With this logic, your insurance may cost less as your car ages.
+With this logic, your premium may cost less as your car ages.
 You should be sure to speak with your agent if you have any questions about how your insurer specifically uses your car’s age to price your rates.

-There’s an alternative to just buying regular auto insurance like you normally would.
-Some insurers offer pay-per-mile or usage-based programs.
+Some insurers offer pay-per-mile or usage-based programs as an alternative to standard insurance policies.
 These programs allow you to only pay for the number of miles you’re driving, plus a set low monthly premium.

-Pay-per-mile insurance offers the same types of coverage you would normally want to buy.
-This could mean a liability-only policy all the way up to full coverage.
+Pay-per-mile has everything you’d expect to find in an insurance policy.
+This could mean liability-only all the way up to full coverage.
 The general idea is that customers will only pay for what they need and nothing more.

-This is different than regular insurance.
-Regular or traditional insurance policies also require you to pay a monthly premium.
+This pricing structure differs significantly from regular or traditional policies that require you to pay a monthly premium.
 But your rates are based on several factors about you.
-Your car mileage is only one part of the conversation in this case.
+Your annual mileage is only one part of the conversation in this case.
 Traditional insurance also focuses on allowing customers to get discounts.
 An argument against this is that it may be difficult to lower your rates if your driving record is spotty.
 Even if you’re a safe driver right now.

 With pay-per-mile and traditional insurance both being options, you may be trying to decide which one works best for you.
 The answer will vary depending on how much you drive.